The Roles of Dust Growth in the Temperature Evolution and Snow Line Migration in Magnetically Accreting Protoplanetary Disks: Model

-{We assume that the accretion is quasi-steady because the timescale on which the disk accretion rate changes is much longer than the local accretion timescale in disks.
-For simplicity, we neglect disk mass loss by magnetic winds.} The accretion rate $\dot{M}$ is then radially constant and is equal to the accretion rate of the gas accreting to the central star.
-Following \cite{Mori2021}, we determine $\dot{M}$ as \citep{Hartmann2016},
+{We assume that the accretion is quasi-steady because the timescale on which the global disk accretion rate decreases (which should be comparable to {the lifetime of} $\sim \rm Myr$ of typical disks) is much longer than the timescale of local gas accretion around the snow line ( $\sim \Sigma_{\rm g}r^2/\dot{M} = r/(2\sqrt{2\pi}\alppz H_{\rm g} \Omega_{\rm K}) \sim 10^3~\rm yr$ at $r \sim 1 ~\rm au$).
+The accretion rate $\dot{M}$ can then be approximated as radially constant and equal to the stellar accretion rate}.
+Following \cite{Mori2021}, {we model the stellar accretion rate as \citep{Hartmann2016},}